-Since our inception, we have consistently generated negative operating cash flows.
+- Since our inception, we have consistently generated negative operating cash flows.
 Historically, we have financed our operations and growth through:

-- the issuance and sale of ordinary shares, primarily including €12.1 million in net proceeds from our initial public offering on the Euronext market in Paris in October 2012, €28.1 million in net proceeds from a private placement capital increase in April 2019, €18.8 million in net proceeds from a private placement capital increase in July 2020, and \$113.3 million (€93.5 million as of December 10, 2020) in net proceeds from our global offering, including our U.S. initial public offering, in December 2020. - loans, conditional advances and grants awarded by governmental entities, including: - our EIB finance contract and royalties agreement granted by the EIB in July 2018, from which we drew (i) the initial tranche of €16.0 million (repayable in a single installment at maturity) upon satisfying the requisite documentary criteria in October 2018 and (ii) the second tranche of €14.0 million (repayable in semi-annual installments of principal and interest after a two year grace period) in March 2019 upon achieving the requisite performance criteria (the positive evaluation of the Phase III clinical benefit/risk ratio of NBTXR3 for the treatment of STS by the French notified body covering medical devices, GMED, and the successful identification of the recommended NBTXR3 dosage in our locally advanced head and neck cancers clinical trial). - a €2.1 million repayable advance received from Bpifrance in 2013 through France's Strategic Industrial Innovation program, an interest-free innovation loan of €2.0 million from Bpifrance received in September 2016 and a non-dilutive €1.0 million financing agreement granted in June 2020 as part of Bpifrance's Deep Tech program in order to support Curadigm's Nanoprimer technology. - an aggregate of €10 million in state guaranteed loans ("Prêt garanti par l'Etat" or "PGE") pursuant to a €5 million PGE agreement with HSBC France (the "HSBC PGE Loan") in June 2020 and a €5 million PGE agreement with Bpifrance in July 2020 (the "Bpifrance PGE Loan").
+the issuance and sale of ordinary shares, primarily including £12.1 million in net proceeds from our initial public offering on the Euronext market in Paris in October 2012, £28.1 million in net proceeds from a private placement capital increase in April 2019, £18.8 million in net proceeds from a private placement capital increase in July 2020, and \$113.3 million (£93.5 million as of December 10, 2020) in net proceeds from our global offering, including our U.S. initial public offering, in December 2020. - loans, conditional advances and grants awarded by governmental entities, including: - onditional advances and grants awarded by governmental entities, including: our EIB finance contract and royalties agreement granted by the EIB in July 2018, from which we drew (i) the initial tranche of €16.0 million (repayable in a single installment at maturity) upon satisfying the requisite documentary criteria in October 2018 and (ii) the second tranche of €14.0 million (repayable in semi-annual installments of principal and interest after a two year grace period) in March 2019 upon achieving the requisite performance criteria (the positive evaluation of the Penase III clinical benefitylisk ratio of NBTXR3 for the treatment of STS by the French notified body covering medical devices, GMED, and the successful identification of the recommended NBTXR3 dosage in our locally advanced head and neck cancers clinical trial).

+a €2.1 million repayable advance received from Bpifrance in 2013 through France's Strategic Industrial Innovation program, an interest-free innovation loan of €2.0 million from Bpifrance received in September 2016 and a non-dilutive €1.0 million in financing agreement granted in June 2020 as part of 8 pifrance's Deep Tech program in order to support Curadigm's Nanoprimer technology.

+an aggregate of €10 million in state guarantee dioans ("Prêt garanti par l'Etat" or "PGE") pursuant to a €5 million PGE agreement with HSBC France (the "HSBC PGE Loan") in June 2020 and a €5 million PGE agreement with Bpifrance in July 2020 (the "Bpifrance PGE Loan").